 There’s not a single mean-spirited bone in Paul Feig‘s Bridesmaids.
-This is a rare comedy, in the sense of how sweet and clearly in love the director and cast are with its characters.
+This is a rare comedy, in the sense of how sweet it is.
 This is a film about genuinely good people who make terrible, but understandable, mistakes.
-Whenever the tone skirts towards taking a mean turn, Feig reverts back to honesty and realism.
-The writer-director is no stranger to that type of grounded comedy; just look at his cult classic show Freaks and Geeks.
+Whenever the tone skirts towards taking a mean turn, Feig knows exactly when to pullback.
+The writer-director is no stranger to that type of sincere comedy.
+Just look at his cult classic show Freaks and Geeks.

-The only character that many will find despicable is one: Ted (played by Jon Hamm).
-Ted is that moronic jock who thinks he can take and have whatever he wants.
-Nearly every other line he says reeks of an idiot, and yet he’s still oddly likable.
+The only character that many will find despicable is Ted (Jon Hamm), a moronic goof.
+He’s uncaring and oblivious, and yet he’s still oddly likable.
 Someone so narcissistic should never be this charming.

 Here’s what the friendly and talkative Paul Feig had to say about mean-spirited comedy, shooting comedic sex, and having characters talk like real people:

-It’s the way we all see the world; Kristin [Wiig], Annie [Mumolo], Judd [Apatow] and I. It seems like a lot of these types of movies seem to suffer because they’re so ramped up that they have fighting all the time.
+It’s the way we all — Kristin [Wiig], Annie [Mumolo], Judd [Apatow], and I — see the world.
+It seems like a lot of these types of movies seem to suffer because they’re so ramped up that they have fighting all the time.
 I don’t find that pleasant and I don’t find that funny, really; it’s people acting in ways that I don’t even believe.
 I just like fun stories.
 You want to invest in these characters and you want to sit with them for two hours in a theater.

 It’s nice to humanize people.
 What I don’t respond to is arch characters that are just bad to be bad.
 Everybody has a motivation.
 The worst guy in the world has a motivation, and it makes sense to them.
 All characters are kind of that way.
 The character of Helen can’t be one of those cartoon villains who’s just a bitch, because we’ve seen that too many times.
 Also, where’s the fun in that?
 How do you rehabilitate that character?